 Sanam Re is a 2016 Indian Hindi romantic film directed by Divya Khosla Kumar and produced by Bhushan Kumar, Krishan Kumar, and co-produced by Ajay Kapoor.
 The film features Pulkit Samrat and Yami Gautam as the lead roles while Urvashi Rautela and Rishi Kapoor appear in a vital supporting role.

 The famous song “Falak tak chal” from the Saif-Kareena starrer was shot exclusively in the Thiksey Monastery in Ladakh region.
 This monastery is the largest one in Central Ladakh and is located at a sprawling height of 11,800 feet.
 The monastery is a 12 storeyed building that showcases ancient Buddhist art.

-While the movie is not considered to be a masterpiece of any sorts, Tubelight still maintains well-done frames, often highlighting the background along with the story.
+While the movie is not considered to be a masterpiece of any sort, Tubelight still maintains well-done frames, often highlighting the background along with the story.
 The plot revolves around a dim-witted individual and his brother’s relationship in the time of the 1962 Indo-China war.
 It also has a parallel romantic story mixed into it.
-The entire shoot was split between Manali, Kashmir, Himachal Pradesh and Ladakh.
+The entire shoot was split between Manali, Kashmir, Himachal Pradesh, and Ladakh.
 Scenes showing the army involvement have been shot in Ladakh.
 In fact, a scene from the movie has been located at the same bridge where the 3 idiots climax is shot.